lfendy-vim/vim_talk/presentation/vimdeck.md

 vim ./minvimrc

 set eventignore+=FileType

 " save memory when other file is viewed setlocal bufhidden=unload

 " is read-only (write with :w new_filename) setlocal buftype=nowrite

 " no undo possible
 setlocal undolevels=-1
- " display message

 vim -u ./minvimrc a_huge_file.log
 ```